Standard Monomials for Positroid Varieties: Abstract

 \section{Abstract}

-We give an explicit characterization of the standard monomials of positroid varieties with respect to the Hodge degeneration, and give a Gr\"obner basis for positroid varieties.
-As an application, we show that promotion on rectangular-shaped semistandard tableaux gives a bijection between standard monomials of a positroid variety and its cyclic shifts.
+We give an explicit characterization of the standard monomials for positroid varieties with respect to the Hodge degeneration and give a Gr\"obner basis.
+Furthermore, we show that promotion and evacuation biject standard monomials of a positroid variety with those of its cyclic shifts and $w_0$-reflection, respectively.
+The connection to promotion allows us to identify standard monomials of a positroid variety with Lam's cyclic Demazure crystal.
+Using a recurrence on the Hilbert series, we give an inductive formula for the character of cyclic Demazure modules.